Yojiro Terada

+Yojiro Terada (寺田陽次郎, Terada Yōjirō) is a Japanese former racing driver from Kobe, Hyogo Prefecture.

+Racing career

 He began his racing career in a Honda S600 in 1969, before he was taken on as Mazda's factory driver, a position he held through the 1990s including participating in the World Sportscar Championship and All Japan Sports Prototype Championship.

 He also took class wins at the 24 Hours of Daytona on two occasions, including in the Mazda RX-7's debut race in 1979, scoring a GTU class win at fifth place overall.
 The other occasion was a fourth place overall finish and a GTO class win in 1982.